About

 Aiming to complement NREL’s Best Research-Cell Efficiency Chart and the Solar cells efficiency tables by Martin Green et al., which list the absolute best performing certified efficiencies for each major photovoltaic (PV) technology, emerging PV reports provides an alternative reference.
 We summarize the best results in the PV research, as published in academic journals (certified and uncertified) and with respect to the detailed-balance efficiency limit, encouraging the reproducibility of the results.
 Unlike the established overviews, our new approach also deals with the best flexible, transparent/semitransparent and long-term photostable PV devices.
 In all cases, we also suggest protocols for best practices in characterization and reporting of emerging PV device performance.

-Emerging-PV is based on a visionary concept of Dr. O. Almora from the year 2019.
+Emerging-PV is based on an original concept by Dr. O. Almora from the year 2019.
 In cooperation with Dr. J. Hauch (Helmholtz Institut Erlangen-Nürnberg), Prof. T. Kirchartz (Forschungszentrum Jülich), Prof. U. Rau (Forschungszentrum Jülich) and Prof. C. J. Brabec (Friedrich Alexander Universität, Helmholtz Institut Erlangen-Nürnberg, Forschungszentrum Jülich) and with strong support and input from Dr. A. Tröger and Dr. T. von Graberg (Deputy Editor and Editor in Chief Advanced Energy Materials), the concept of Emerging-PV was created and implemented within the year 2020.

-Osbel Almora, Derya Baran, Guillermo C. Bazan, Christian Berger, Carlos I. Cabrera, Kylie R. Catchpole, Sule Erten-Ela, Fei Guo, Jens Hauch, Anita W.Y.
+The membership of the consortium is also integrated by Derya Baran, Guillermo C. Bazan, Carlos I. Cabrera, Kenjiro Fukuda, Takao Someya, Sule Erten-Ela, Fei Guo, Anita W.Y.
 Ho-Baillie, T. Jesper Jacobsson, Rene A.J.
-Janssen, Thomas Kirchartz, Nikos Kopidakis, Yongfang Li, Maria A. Loi, Richard R. Lunt, Xavier Mathew, Michael D. McGehee, Jie Min, David B. Mitzi, Mohammad K. Nazeeruddin, Jenny Nelson, Ana F. Nogueira, Ulrich W. Paetzold, Nam-Gyu Park, Barry P. Rand, Uwe Rau, Henry Snaith, Eva Unger, Lídice Vaillant-Roca, Hin-Lap Yip, and Christoph J. Brabec
+Janssen, Nikos Kopidakis, Yongfang Li, Maria A. Loi, Richard R. Lunt, Xavier Mathew, Michael D. McGehee, Jie Min, David B. Mitzi, Mohammad K. Nazeeruddin, Jenny Nelson, Ana F. Nogueira, Ulrich W. Paetzold, Nam-Gyu Park, Barry P. Rand, Uwe Rau, Henry Snaith, Eva Unger, Lídice Vaillant-Roca, and Hin-Lap Yip

 Contributions & Acknowledgements